 Kalunba has been providing a housing programme for years.
 However, with the end of the AMIF funding the number of people supported by the organisation and the length of the offered help significantly decreased.
 In 2020, Kalunba supported around 40 people international protection status for a 3-month time with rented apartments.
 Due to COVID-19, this time based on the individual situation everyone was given an extension.
 The number of beneficiaries of the Kalunba's complex housing programme decreased in 2021 due to the difficulties and restrictions the pandemic brought about.
-Kalunba reported that throughout 2022 the presence of beneficiaries of international protection in their work was insignificant, which they attributed to the fact that given the legislative changes, less asylum-seekers could access protection in Hungary.
-No report arrived from Kalunba concerning 2023.
+Kalunba reported that throughout 2022 the presence of beneficiaries of international protection in their work was insignificant, which they attributed to the fact that given the legislative changes, less asylum-seekers could access protection in Hungary.739 No report arrived from Kalunba concerning 2023 or 2024.

-As of 2019 the Budapest Methodological Centre of Social Policy and Its Institutions (BMSZKI), the homeless service provider of Budapest Municipality, has no special programme targeting beneficiaries of international protection given the non-availability of the AMIF funding.
+As of 2019 the Budapest Methodological Centre of Social Policy and Its Institutions (BMSZKI), the homeless service provider of Budapest Municipality,740 has no special programme targeting beneficiaries of international protection given the non-availability of the AMIF funding.
 The Institution runs temporary accommodation shelters and night shelters for homeless people that are open for beneficiaries of international protection, as well.
 However, the temporary accommodation shelters are running at full capacities and have long waiting lists to get in, while night shelters are also full and provide 15-20 bedrooms.
-According to BMSZKI, these conditions are not in line with the needs of refugees who are often severely traumatised, do not know the language - interpreter is not available - and since the institute cannot guarantee the respect of the unity of families.
-In 2020 there was no one with international protection status present in the shelters of the Institution.
-According to the BMSZKI at the beginning of the year a few places would have been available for beneficiaries of international protection.
-However, as a result of the outbreak of the COVID-19 pandemic, the demand surged in line with the growing extent of unemployment.
-On the other hand, though, BMSZKI had to decrease its capacity in order to provide sufficient health safety measures to the hosted people.
-Due to the pandemic between 17 March 2020 and mid-June there was a full halt on newcomers in the temporary shelters.
-In the summer it was open again.
-As of September, the provision of accommodation in the temporary shelters is conditioned on two prior PCR tests.
-By the end of the year the temporary shelters were running again with full capacity and the waiting list of the Institute is again extensive.
-There were four persons with international protection status accommodated by either night shelters or temporary shelters of BMSZKI in 2021.
-One of the residents though applied soon after his admittance to be placed in the workers' hostel where better accommodation opportunities are available (but also the costs are higher).
-The Temporary Family Shelter accommodated two refugee families in 2021.
-In addition, BMSZKI had to separate 136 places for quarantine purposes to the detriment of two night shelters.
-Here, homeless people from the territory of the metropolitan are placed in case they are infected by COVID-19.
-BMSZKI reports that in 2022 they had no housing programme specifically targeting beneficiaries of international protection.
-They accommodated 3 Pakistani refugee families in 2022, otherwise their housing provision services concerned beneficiaries of temporary protection.
-No report arrived from the BMSZKI concerning 2023.
+According to BMSZKI, these conditions are not in line with the needs of refugees who are often severely traumatised, do not know the language - interpreter is not available - and since the institute cannot guarantee the respect of the unity of families.741 BMSZKI reported that in 2022 they had no housing programme specifically targeting beneficiaries of international protection.
+They accommodated 3 Pakistani refugee families in 2022, otherwise their housing provision services concerned beneficiaries of temporary protection.742 No report arrived from the BMSZKI concerning 2023 or 2024.

-Next Step Hungary Association also run their housing programme in 2023, reaching 5 people of migratory/refugee background.
+Next Step Hungary Association also run their housing programme in 2023, reaching 5 people of migratory/refugee background.743 The association sent no updates for 2024.